 Listed below are several projects I have worked on previously or am currently working on.
-Click each for a description or for the file (if specified).
+Click each for a description, video, screenshots, source code, and/or for the game executable (if available).

 Food Fight is a basic demo put together in a few hours.
 This demo features a combination of 2D and 3D as well as some basic 3D collision detection and state management (used to provide a start menu and a pause menu).
 Food Fight was built in C# with XNA.

 BallRPG is a role-playing game based on the classic 'Pong'.
 It was built using C# with the XNA SDK and features the full version of the RhinoXNA engine.
 The game features auto-save, 2D sprite and font support, dynamic content loading, and audio by Andrew Spadafora.